A view of the city with the College buildings in the foreground

 That said, Chicago Studies is eager to advise and support students at any point in their College careers, from admission through graduation.
 If you're interested in engaging Chicago as a key component of your UChicago experience, we encourage you to set up a certificate advising meeting with us.
 We'll discuss the certificate's requirements and ways you might fulfill them (or may have already fulfilled them, if you're an upper-class student); connect you with relevant off-campus partners; recommend upcoming trainings, classes and engagement opportunities; and more.
 We'll also add you to our Chicago Studies Certificate Canvas site, where you'll document your fulfillment of the Certificate's requirements.

-Building a creative, collaborative, community-focused certificate requires a solid foundation.
-But where (and how) do you begin?
-Let Chicago Studies help.
-We can guide you to both on-campus and community-based partners, trainings, programs, and experiences that can help you frame and focus your questions about the city, then help you develop the practical and self-reflective skills to explore them.
+Respectfully engaging and building relationship with any community of which you're not a part takes time and requires a solid foundation.
+Where (and how) do you begin?
+Chicago Studies can guide you to both on-campus and community-based partners, trainings, programs, and experiences that will help you understand your own positionality and frame/focus your questions about the city, then help you develop the practical and self-reflective skills to explore them.

 If you're an upper-class student who's discovering the certificate later in your College career, you've probably already had these experiences (in one form or another).
 Our conversation with you will be more reflective, and aimed at helping us advise students who may want to follow your footsteps: Who shaped your interest in the city?
 What did you learn from them?
 What opportunities would you recommend younger students take advantage of, in order to engage the city more deeply (and collaboratively) in their College years?